Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - You send them positive text messages and emails throughout the day.

 - You make a point to express positive feelings to them.

 - You feel comfortable saying “I love you.”

 When you love someone, you want to reach out and touch them.
 You want to be close to them.
 You look forward to hugs and kisses.
 You like holding their hand.
 When you first started dating them, these things might have given you a rush.
 You may have taken it as a serious compliment to hold his hand.

 Couples who stay together still maintain physical contact.
-It's not all what happens under the sheets, it's about the little touches of love throughout the day.
+It’s not simply about what happens under the sheets, it’s about the little touches of love throughout the day.
 You give reassurance by reaching out and holding her hand.
-You make her feel special with a gentle kiss.
+You make her feel special with a gentle kiss on the forehead.
 You know how to relax them with a head massage.
 You get a high from braiding her hair.
-You're not strangers who act like there is a great deal of bubble wrap between you.
+You’re not strangers who act like there is a great deal of bubble wrap between you.

 Spending Time Together

 It should be obvious, but if you like someone then you’ll want to spend time with them.
 If you don’t want to spend time with someone, then you probably don’t have feelings for them.
 People who are in love look forward to getting to spend time together, having adventures in public, and eating dinner together.
 Getting to see this person and spending time with them should be a highlight, not an annoyance.